OluwatosinExcel/easyfairs-dbt-project/README.md

 - Avg.
 Feedback Rating: 31.75

-# Detailed Insights
+## Detailed Insights

-Top Performing Event
+# Top Performing Event

-Business Summit 2024 had the highest revenue (£116,633) and profit (£34,050), indicating strong commercial performance.
+- Business Summit 2024 had the highest revenue (£116,633) and profit (£34,050), indicating strong commercial performance.

-Profitability Discrepancies
+# Profitability Discrepancies

-Despite decent revenue, Fashion Show 2023 recorded a negative profit (-£1,952), highlighting a need to revisit cost structures or pricing models.
+- Despite decent revenue, Fashion Show 2023 recorded a negative profit (-£1,952), highlighting a need to revisit cost structures or pricing models.

-Satisfaction vs. Profit
+# Satisfaction vs. Profit

-Tech Expo events delivered high profits and strong feedback/satisfaction, suggesting high-value engagement.
+- Tech Expo events delivered high profits and strong feedback/satisfaction, suggesting high-value engagement.

-Regions like Antwerp had the highest average satisfaction scores, while Ghent underperformed, indicating regional differences in event experience quality.
+- Regions like Antwerp had the highest average satisfaction scores, while Ghent underperformed, indicating regional differences in event experience quality.

-Temporal Revenue Trends
+# Temporal Revenue Trends

-Revenue fluctuated across months with peaks in January and September — critical periods for event planning.
+- Revenue fluctuated across months with peaks in January and September, critical periods for event planning.

-Duration vs. Satisfaction
+# Duration vs. Satisfaction

-Events with longer durations (e.g., Fashion Show 2023 with 42 days) do not always correlate with better satisfaction or profit, indicating duration is not a direct performance driver.
+- Events with longer durations (e.g., Fashion Show 2023 with 42 days) do not always correlate with better satisfaction or profit, indicating duration is not a direct performance driver.

 ---

 ## How to Run This Project Locally